6 Ways to Tell If Someone Is a True Prophet

 The Bible is our guide for testing prophets, and when we are unsure, we are not to sit around and “be children in our thinking,” as the apostle Paul says in 1 Corinthians 14:20.

-Rather, we should use our God given wisdom, not to fear prophets for being false, but to “test all things; hold fast what is good.”
-And “abstain from every form of evil” (1 Thessalonians 5:20-21, NKJV).
+Rather, we should use our God-given wisdom, not to immediately fear any prophet we hear about, but to “test all things; hold fast what is good” and “abstain from every form of evil” (1 Thessalonians 5:21-22, NKJV).

-Lastly, when we feel we do not have the wisdom to make a decision for ourselves, we must realize that God is the giver of wisdom.
+Lastly, when we feel we don’t have the wisdom to make a decision for ourselves, we must realize that God is the giver of wisdom.
 He does not create chaos or confusion: sin does.
+God seeks to restore balance, peace, and clarity.
 We need not fear false testimony.
-Instead let us follow the counsel of James:
+Instead, let us follow the counsel of James:

 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him” (James 1:5, ESV).